Radio 1 Breakfast: Greg James (2018–present)

 Greg James replaced Grimshaw as host of the breakfast show on 20 August 2018.
 Roisin Hastie read the bulletins for Newsbeat every half-hour except at 09:00 until her departure from the show in 2022 for maternity leave, when she was replaced by Calum Leslie.
-Features include Yesterday's Quiz and the Ten Minute Takeover, alongside Game of Phones and Unpopular Opinions.
+Features include Yesterday's Quiz and the Ten Minute Takeover, alongside Is It Just Us and Unpopular Opinions.

-In March 2020, due to the COVID-19 pandemic, Radio 1 Breakfast was moved to 7am until 11am.
+In March 2020, at the start of the COVID-19 pandemic, Radio 1 Breakfast was moved to 7am until 11am.
 Adele Roberts' Early Breakfast Show was extended by thirty minutes until 7am.
 Scott Mills, Chris Stark and Clara Amfo rotated their shows every week between 11am and 3pm and Nick Grimshaw started his show at the earlier time of 3pm.
 The measures took place in order to help BBC Radio 1 promote social distancing and to limit the number of staff allowed in the studio.
 The show was then reduced to 3 hours (i.e. 7am until 10am) since 29 June 2020, in which 10am until 11am was allocated for Radio 1 Anthems, also with Greg James.
 The changes took place until 31 August 2020.